heiklap/dawo/README.md

 Beginner Dart programmers kickoff to develop a glorious package..
 Latest code in GitHub: https://github.com/heiklap/dawo
 - Read: hist_versions.txt to see full changes to this, and coming versions.
 ## Usage
-    // Some instances of Mission Class are created with simple Map data.
-    // Mission classes have instances of Chore classes inside them.
+    // Mission Class has wide access to data, since they have instances of
+    // Chore classes inside them, in choresL : List<CommmonChore>

-    // Example rolls once, without loops usage;
-    var dawoApp = new DawoApp('Play-rumba:dawoApp', 'By: dawo_example: dawoApp rolls missioms');
+    // Example files here rolls only once, without loops, and output their data in console. var dawoApp = new DawoApp('Play-rumba:dawoApp', 'By: dawo_example: dawoApp rolls missioms');
     var rumba = new Rumba();

     // This returns in addition a StringBuffer, that is not used here. rumba.dance(dawoApp);
-    // Example app presents output-data on windows console.
+    // Example apps presents output-data on windows console in flow, or in two kind of boxes.

 ### Brainstorming